band-unfolding/bandup/README.md

                   in the command line, just as usual.
 I'd appreciate it if you'd let me know should this happen.
 I can't promise, however, to provide much assistance with the GUI, as everything can be done without it.
-        * *You probably already have most of the mandatory packages*.
-Try running the code before worrying.
-        * If any Python package is missing, you can easily install them using, e.g., pip For instance, "pip install --user matplotlib" should make matplotlib available in you Python install without the need of root privileges.
+        * If you don't have any of the Python packages listed above, you can easily install them using, e.g., pip.
+For instance, "pip install --user matplotlib" should make matplotlib available in your Python install without the need of root privileges.
+        * Standard python library modules used (listed here just for completeness):
+            * argparse
+            * os
+            * sys
+            * time
+            * subprocess
+            * fractions
+            * json
+            * shutil
+            * collections
+            * glob
+            * pickle
+            * errno
+            * itertools
+            * warnings
         * *Please let me know if I've forgotten to list any other package!*

 <!-- ============================================================================= -->